fyne-io/developer.fyne.io/started/index.md

 If your `GOBIN` environment has been added to path (should be by default on macOS and Windows), you can then run the demo:

     $ fyne_demo

-Please note that the first run has to compile some C-code and can thus take longer than usual.
-Subsequent builds reuse the cache and will be much faster.

 And that's all there is to it!
 Now you can write your own Fyne application in your IDE of choice.
 If you want to see some Fyne code in action then you can read [your first application](/started/firstapp.html).
 Alternatively you could check out our tour of the Fyne toolkit using the button below.